rake74/nwea-pdx-temp/STATUS.md

 ## Task #1 ##
 * script
   * contemplate fixing 'really big bug' never clearing old cache entries
-* make sure to add a copy of the DB to repo

 ## Task #2 ##
 * fixup vagrantfile to utilize puppet provisioner to configure box